fhasse95/budget-flow-ios-translations/README.md

 ```

 ### 5) Open a Pull Request
-- Go to the repository on GitHub.
+- Go to your repository on GitHub.
 - You’ll see a prompt to open a Pull Request (PR) from your recently pushed branch.
 - Give your PR a descriptive title and a short summary of what you changed.
 - Submit the PR against the main branch.